Skip to Main Content

 Federation.figshare assumes you are going to do one of three things when you create a record:

-1. Upload digital files into Federation.figshare and either store them or publish them to make them publicly available, citable, and reusable by others;
+1. Upload digital files into Federation.figshare and either store them or publish them to make them publicly findable, citable, and reusable by others;

 2. Create a Federation.figshare record that does not contain the files but points to an external URL where the files reside.
 This is a link file as the data is linked via the Federation.figshare record;

 3. Create a Federation.figshare record that does not contain the files and does not point to an external URL either.
-This is a metadata record only as no research files are publicly available in Federation.figshare or elsewhere online.
-A metadata record only would be created when IP, confidentiality, or other restrictions are in place, but the researcher wants to promote his or her research.
+This is a metadata record only and would. only would be created when IP, confidentiality, or other restrictions are in place, but the researcher wishes to promote their research.

 For more information on the difference between metadata records and link files watch the figshare video 'Linked files and metadata only records explained'.

 Federation.figshare will not allow folders to be uploaded.
 However, it will allow zipped folders to be uploaded.
-Alternately, you can navigate to a folder, and select all the files which will upload them all as separate files.
+Alternately, you can navigate to a folder, and select all the files and these will be uploaded as separate files.

 Deleting and modifying

-If you have one file to be deleted you do so by going into the draft of the item.
+If you have one file to be deleted, you can do this by going into the draft of the record.

 • The one file you want to delete is displayed at the top of the page with a tick next to it.